azarketa/Thermodynamics-theoretical-pills/source/19_Clausius_inequality_and_definition_of_entropy.md

 where the equality holds only for **reversible** transformations.

-:::{admonition} Important: significance of entropy and generalization of the 2nd law
+:::{warning} Important: significance of entropy and generalization of the 2nd law
-:class: warning

 * Entropy is a **state property**, allowing the $2^{\text{nd}}$ law to be expressed for **non-cyclic processes**.
 * For any **reversible process**, $\Delta S = \int \frac{\delta Q_{\text{rev}}}{T}$.
 * For any **irreversible process**, $\Delta S > \int \frac{\delta Q_{\text{irrev}}}{T}$ — meaning that the **entropy of the universe increases**.
   :::

-:::{admonition} Note: units of entropy
+:::{note} Note: units of entropy
-:class: note, dropdown
+:class: dropdown
 Mind that, according to the {re}`above equation <eq_entropy_inequality>`, entropy (and specific entropy, i.e. entropy per unit mass) shares the same **dimensional structure** as the quotient of heat and temperature:

 $$